-November 3, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?”
+November 3, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?”
 While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.

 Avid Topless Thursday feature followers likely recall this 1983 Buick Riviera convertible from earlier this summer we labeled “Blurred Beauty” for the badly taken photographs.
-This 1982 Buick Riviera convertible originally listed in September 2021 on Craigslist in Westport, Connecticut is proof of the difference the quality of Craigslist ad looks with just the right pictures.
-Not only does the seller take advantage of using Craigslist’s 24 picture capacity, but nearly all of the photographs are also taken with a natural backdrop, with the sunlight behind the shooter either early in the morning or late in the day when the sun isn’t as harsh.
+This 1982 Buick Riviera convertible, originally listed in September 2021 on Craigslist in Westport, Connecticut is proof of the difference in the quality of Craigslist ad looks with just the right pictures.
+Not only does the seller take advantage of using Craigslist’s 24-picture capacity, but nearly all of the photographs are also taken with a natural backdrop, with the sunlight behind the shooter either early in the morning or late in the day when the sun isn’t as harsh.

-Featuring a rebuilt powertrain and just under 63K original miles, the private seller is currently asking $20,000 for their 1982 Buick Riviera Convertible.
+Featuring a rebuilt powertrain and just under 63K original miles, the private seller is asking for $20,000 for their 1982 Buick Riviera Convertible.
 Comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Riviera priced between this guide’s #2 “Excellent” estimate of $15,600 and its #1 “Concours” appraisal of $25,500.
 As a second data point, the Collector Car Market Review Online Tool lags the recent uptick in the value of these cars as the seller’s ask is nearly two thousand dollars higher than this guide’s #1 “Excellent” appraisal of $18,100.

-While Lee Iacocca gets credit for bringing back American convertibles at the beginning of year 1982, Buick gets the nod for being the first domestic automaker to offer a modern, downsized version of the classic land yacht later that same year.
+While Lee Iacocca gets credit for bringing back American convertibles at the beginning of 1982, Buick gets the nod for being the first domestic automaker to offer a modern, downsized version of the classic land yacht later that same year.
 Hoping to capitalize on pent-up demand for a true four-seat convertible (while the Chrysler LeBaron convertible technically offered a back seat, the rear was not exactly a roomy place for even one person to sit), Buick contracted with American Sunroof Corporation (“ASC”) to convert hardtop Rivieras into drop-tops.
-The end product was a stunner that offered interior room comparable with the coupe it was based on.
+The end product was a stunner that offered interior room comparable to the coupe it was based on.
 Unfortunately, the $24,000 price tag, the equivalent of $64,000 today, combined with ASC’s craft-like production capacity, limited the take rate to just over 1,200 buyers for its inaugural year.

 The Osborne Tramain YouTube Channel features this General Motors Halo commercial from 1982 where they feature the Buick Riviera convertible: